The TEN must be given in writing (including by electronic

 three working days of receipt of the temporary event

-objection notice is served.
-They may issue a counter notice if it
+the event is due to start, issue a counter notice if it

-Counter notices may be provided by the licensing authority if
+Counter notices may be issued by the licensing authority if the

-the number of permitted TENs has been exceeded.
+number of permitted Late TENs has been exceeded.

 A non-refundable fee of £21.00 is payable for each